interior-castle/nicomachean-ethics/book-4.md

 > A[713]: "So then the project on which the money is spent must be such that it is worthy of the cost or expense, and this ought to be worthy of the work, or in excess of it.
 It is very difficult to attain the mean; hence if a departure from the mean should occur, virtue always inclines to what has less evil, as the brave man to less fear, the liberal man to giving, and so the munificent man to more spending."

+> A[719]: "The gentiles, however, worshipped not only gods, i.e., certain separated substances, but also demons whom they held to be intermediaries between gods and men.
+Therefore, he adds that everything expended on the worship of any demon whatsoever belongs to [magnificence].
+The Philosopher speaks here of a heathen custom that has been abrogated by the plain truth.
+Hence if someone now spent any money on the worship of a demon, he would not be munificent but sacrilegious."

+> A[727]: "The splendid gifts bestowed on some resemble those given to God.
+The reason is that, as offerings are consecrated to God not because he needs them but out of reverence and honor, so also presents are made to distinguished men more on account of honor than any need."

 ## Chapter 3
 ### *Magnanimity*